3osmic/Group3-repo-projects/Playwright-Lab.md

 - Must have basic knowledge of software testing
 - Must have a basic level of knowledge of the python programming language
 - Must have a basic level of knowledge of html
+- Must have knowledge about how to use locators
 - Must have basic knowledge of javascript

 ## BEFORE YOU GET STARTED